- .Regular Army

 Step 1

 You'll spend nine months training before going to your first legal role.
 During your first two weeks, you'll conduct your initial training and administration at the Directorate of Army Legal Services.
-Then you go to the Royal Military Academy Sandhurst (RMAS) to do a Commissioning Course Short for eight weeks.
-You will be taught leadership and military skills.Â
+Then you go for Officer training at the Royal Military Academy Sandhurst (RMAS) to do a Commissioning Course Short for eight weeks.
+You will be taught leadership and military skills.

 Step 2